zuckung/endless-sky-plugins/README.md

 <br>

 Removes mass and outfit space from some uniques, puts others into unique category, or gives a png if there isn't one.
-Also adds some new uniques.<br>
+Also adds lots of new uniques.<br>

 <br>